laurelherting/lmh-headspace/AWS/examTips.md

 * AMIs can be instance-store or EBS backed

 ### Time To Live (TTL)
-*  86400 is 24 hours
+* value: 86400 is 24 hours
-Always in Seconds
+* Always in Seconds
+* keep low: 30 secs to 5 mins (good range)

 ### IAM
 * Roles